-34.“School" means an organizational structure designed to facilitate student learning.
-This could include an individual public school building or a combination of public school buildings with one administration, either of which could include learning opportunities both within and outside of the school building and school day Where the context suggests that a “school" take some action, the action shall be taken by the superintendent or such school officials as are designated by the superintendent, unless otherwise specified herein or elsewhere in law or regulation.
+34.11“School" means an organizational structure designed to facilitate student learning.
+This could include an individual school or a combination of schools with one administration, inclusive of outdoor recreation areas, paths, and facilities, and could include learning opportunities both within and outside of school buildings and school day.
+It also includes career technical centers, as specified in 16 V.S.A.
+Chapter 37, and virtual learning experiences and opportunities that are offered by the school and/or SU/SD.
+Where the context suggests that a “school" take some action, the action shall be taken by the superintendent or such school officials as are designated by the superintendent, unless otherwise specified herein or elsewhere in law or regulation.

-“Secretary” means the Secretary of Education or his or her designee.
+12 “Secretary” means the Secretary of Education or their designee.

-.
+Social Identity Group” means a group of people who share common characteristics that shape their identify and promote a sense of unity, including sex, sexual orientation, gender identification, disability, class, socio-economic status, or other characteristics or conditions that are innate, unchangeable, or fundamental to identity.

-"Superintendent" means the superintendent of schools or person or persons assigned the duties of a superintendent pursuant to 16 V.S.A. § 242.
+13 "Superintendent" means the superintendent of schools or the person or persons assigned the duties of a superintendent pursuant to 16 V.S.A. § 242.

-"Supervisory union" means an administrative, planning, and educational service unit created by the State Board of Education, which consists of two or more school districts, including a supervisory district.
-For the purpose of these rules, supervisory union also means a supervisory district which consists of only one school district, which may be a unified union district.
+14 "Supervisory Union/Supervisory District (SU/SD)" means an administrative, planning, and educational service unit created by the State Board of Education.
+A Supervisory Union (SU) consists of two or more school districts, and/or supervisory districts.
+A Supervisory District (SD) consists of only one school district and may be a unified union school district, inclusive of multiple towns.

-“Technology Integration” means the infusion of technology into the curriculum as a tool to enhance learning in a content area or multidisciplinary setting, enabling students to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally.
+15“Technology Integration” means the infusion of technology into the curriculum as a tool to enhance learning in a content area or multidisciplinary setting, enabling students to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally in culturally and linguistically appropriate ways.

-"Transcript" means a formal document certifying and documenting a student's or former student's achievement of state standards and at minimum includes the student's name, date of birth, last known address, years of attendance, courses taken out-of-school learning opportunities if applicable, and diploma or certificate of completion awarded.
+16"Transcript" means a formal document certifying and documenting a student's or former student's achievement of state standards and at minimum includes the student's name, date of birth, last known address, years of attendance, courses taken, grades or proficiencies achieved, out-of-school learning opportunities if applicable, and diploma or certificate of completion awarded.

-"Transferable skills" refers to a broad set of knowledge work habits, and character traits that are believed to be critically important to success in today's world, particularly in collegiate programs and modern careers.
+17"Transferable skills" refers to lifelong learning skills including but not limited to, creativity, communication, collaboration, critical thinking, innovation, inquiry, problem-solving, the use of technology, and intercultural competency.
+Transferable skills are interdisciplinary skills that are vitally important for students’ personal agency and contributions as members of a diverse and democratic society, work habits, and character traits that are believed to be critically important to success in today's world, particularly in collegiate programs and modern careers.

+“Universally Designed Instruction” is an educational framework based on research in the learning sciences, including cognitive neuroscience, that guides the development of flexible learning activities and environments that can accommodate individual learning differences.
+This framework incorporates the principles and practices of “Universal Design for Learning,” which teachers utilize to develop instructional strategies to meet the diverse needs of all learners, specifically, but not limited to: multiple means of representation to give learners various ways of acquiring information and knowledge, multiple means of expression to provide learners alternatives for demonstrating what they know, and multiple means of engagement to tap into learners' interests, challenge them appropriately, and motivate them to learn.

 2120 CURRICULUM INSTRUCTION